SmartThingsCommunity/dynamodb-context-store-nodejs/README.md

 smartapp.contextStore(new DynamoDBContextStore(
     {
         table: {
             name: 'custom-table',       // defaults to 'smartapp'
             hashKey: 'key1',            // defaults to 'id'
             prefix: 'context',          // defaults to 'ctx'
+            billingMode: 'PROVISIONED', // defaults to 'PAY_PER_REQUEST'
-            readCapacityUnits: 10,  // defaults to 5, applies to automatic creation only
+            readCapacityUnits: 10,      // defaults to 1, applies to automatic creation only
-            writeCapacityUnits: 10  // defaults to 5, applies to automatic creation only },
+            writeCapacityUnits: 10      // defaults to 1, applies to automatic creation only },
+        aws: {
-        AWSRegion: 'us-east-2',     // defaults to 'us-east-1'
+			region: 'us-east-2',        // defaults to 'us-east-1'
+		},
         autoCreate: true                // defaults to true
     }
 ))
 ```